by Bruce Dunlavy

 The current occupant of the Oval Office, Donald Trump, is the sort of person who could engage in that kind of response.
-In fact, he is doing so now, by such methods as calling for impeachment of opposition Members of the House (unconstitutional) and by speculating that he could go to the courts to have the impeachment process stopped (also unconstitutional).
+In fact, he is doing so now, by such methods as calling for impeachment of opposition Members of the House (unconstitutional) and by speculating that he could go to the courts to have the impeachment process against him stopped (also unconstitutional).

 One of the potential offenses for which impeachment is being considered is violation of the Constitution’s “emoluments” clause, which forbids government officials to profit from their office by accepting gifts or payments from foreign countries.
 Trump’s response is not to deny that he has done so, but to call the emoluments clause “phony.”
 That is calling the Constitution itself “phony.”
 It attacks the foundation our system’s legitimacy.

 If the president can decide that the Constitution means what it says only when it says what he means, then the Constitution doesn’t mean anything.
 Trump is attempting to place himself above the law, since the Constitution, in its Article VI, defines itself as “the supreme Law of the Land” to which all others must adhere.
 Trump’s misguided contentions are the very opposite of the president’s oath to “preserve, protect, and defend the Constitution of the United States.”